danielgtaylor/huma/README.md

 - [Design](#design)

 <a name="intro"></a>
-A modern, simple, fast & flexible micro framework for building REST/RPC APIs in Go backed by OpenAPI 3 and JSON Schema.
+A modern, simple, fast & flexible micro framework for building HTTP REST/RPC APIs in Go backed by OpenAPI 3 and JSON Schema.
 Pronounced IPA: [/'hjuːmɑ/](https://en.wiktionary.org/wiki/Wiktionary:International_Phonetic_Alphabet).
 The goals of this project are to provide:

 - Incremental adoption for teams with existing services
   - Bring your own router, middleware, and logging/metrics